How to Install Wall Panels

 A common method is to install panels with an adhesive or glue.
 If you are working with glue, apply it to the backs of panels in a zigzag pattern, and use pins to hold them in place as they dry.
 Make sure to leave space between each panel, approximately 1mm, as certain materials may expand while they dry.

 As soon as the glue dries, remove the pins or counter stick them.
 Following this, lightly nail panels at the top, further securing them into the wall.
-If you are working with wood panels, lightly tap the bottoms with a hammer to secure to further secure the glue.
+If you are working with wood panels, lightly tap the bottoms with a hammer to further secure the glue.

 Next, drive nails into the panels, approximately every four to eight inches.
 Follow manufacturers' instructions regarding what type of nails would be best for your wall panels.
 Depending on the material you are working with, nails will be visible, so make sure that they are spaced to appear aesthetically pleasing.